lmiguelgato/react-flask-template/README.md

 ## API

-This repository contains some example code from [this project](https://github.com/jwhelland/flask-socketio-celery-example), which in turn is based on [this project](https://github.com/miguelgrinberg/flask-celery-example).
+Although completely redesigned, this project is inspired on some example code from [this project](https://github.com/jwhelland/flask-socketio-celery-example), which in turn is based on [this project](https://github.com/miguelgrinberg/flask-celery-example).

 To setup the API, make sure to `cd api` and then: